“‘I seen a kid killed . . . He strangled it, up by the horse.’

 And during this labyrinthine investigation, Strike’s own life is far from straightforward: his newfound fame as a private eye means he can no longer operate behind the scenes as he once did.
 Plus, his relationship with his former assistant is more fraught than it ever has been – Robin is now invaluable to Strike in the business, but their personal relationship is much, much more tricky than that.”

 The book consists of 656 pages and was again published under the pseudonym Robert Galbraith.
 The book was released by Sphere (Little, Brown) on 18 September 2018.
-The audiobook narrator for the first three books, Robert Glenister, returned to narrate the Lethal White audiobook.
+Robert Glenister returned to narrate the audiobook.

 Around the time of the publication of Career of Evil (October 2015), J.K.
 Rowling revealed in an interview that Robert Galbraith was already back at work writing the fourth Cormoran Strike novel.
-Later, she also revealed that she was working on another novel under her own name alongside the fourth Strike book, not to mention the Fantastic Beasts sequels for which she is writing the screenplays.
+Later, she revealed that she was working on another novel under her own name alongside the fourth Strike book (possibly The Ickabog or The Christmas Pig), not to mention the Fantastic Beasts sequels for which she is writing the screenplays.

 In March 2017, a fan (@luminousmax405) asked J.K.
 Rowling on Twitter for any hints about the title of the fourth book.
 She responded with a hangman-like game so fans could guess the title.

 It took around 52 minutes for someone to guess the title correctly: Lethal White.

 The title Lethal White was later confirmed to be in relation to lethal white syndrome that is found in pure white foals, leading people to wonder what horses had to do with the plot.
 However, in an interview since the release, J.K.
 Rowling mentioned how she would rather the readers make up their own minds about the meaning of the title.

 Towards the end of January 2018, J.K.
 Rowling announced on Twitter that Lethal White would be the longest Cormoran Strike novel so far.